docker/docs/support/index.md

 ## What is not supported?

-Docker Hub excludes support for the following types of issues:
+Docker excludes support for the following types of issues:
    * Use on or in conjunction with hardware or software other than that specified in the applicable documentation
    * Third-party applications not provided by Docker
    * Docker Support excludes training, customization, and integration